 - a.
-BThe location of the area of the lease entitlement can be clearly identified as surveyed Lot 32 on SP256048 which is suitable for the issue of a lease; - b.
-BThe ownership of improvements does not need to be resolved and will become the property of the lessee upon issue of a lease. - c.
-BThere are no competing interests in the lease entitlement land that need to be dealt with; and - d.
-BThere is no practical obstacle to the grant of the lease.
+9 The location of the area of the lease entitlement can be clearly identified as surveyed Lot 22 on SP256048 which is suitable for the issue of a lease; - b.
+9 The ownership of improvements does not need to be resolved as the lease entitlement land is vacant. - c.
+9 There are no competing interests in the lease entitlement land that need to be dealt with; and - d.
+9 There is no practical obstacle to the grant of the lease.